 The triggers used by immediate updating subscriptions require a connection to the Publisher to replicate changes.
-For information about securing this connection, see Security Considerations for Updating Subscriptions.

 If the publication allows immediate updating subscriptions and an article in the publication has a column filter, you cannot filter out non-nullable columns without defaults.

 Tables included in a merge publication cannot also be published as part of a transactional publication that allows queued updating subscriptions.